abba-01/said/README.md

 SOFT MANIFESTO(*) SAID (Scientific Academic Integrity Disclosure) is a voluntary, open framework that documents human oversight and computational provenance for every research output.
 Developed from the principles of HUMINT governance and AI auditability, SAID empowers students to disclose—not defend—the role of automation in their work.
 The protocol provides a simple template for reports, theses, and publications, promoting transparency without bureaucracy.

-*Soft Manifesto (an extreme view of a reasonable approach to a novel adaptation of new technology or paradigm. that initially is resistent to adoption.)
+*Soft Manifesto (edge vectored approach to a nominal certinty value paired with the uncertainty that the adaptation removes the value from...work in progress....outside force... new technology or paradigm from which the epistemic origins start from a resistence.
+The epistemic value is negative to a value place that starts after 0 )

 ## License Intent